-It’s a challenge to know exactly what RV floor plan will work best before spending time in your RV on the road.
-Here are 3 things to keep in mind when selecting your floor plan.
+It’s a challenge to know exactly what RV floorplan will work best before spending time in your RV on the road.
+Here are three things to keep in mind when choosing the right RV floorplan for your needs.

-Some RVs are more spacious than you ever dreamed an RV could be!
+Some RVs and travel trailers are more spacious than you ever dreamed an RV could be!
 Most often it’s slide-outs that create extra living space in an RV.
 Slide-outs, especially opposing slide-outs, can be an amazing RV floor plan feature.

 However, when you’re on the showroom floor, pay close attention to what is on the slide.
 Is the main bed on the slide?
 If it is, is it possible to use the bed when the slide is not pushed out?